Daily Tech Navigator

 Power & Energy

-How my £900 portable battery + Tapo smart-plug setup exploits Octopus Agile's overnight cheap rates (sometimes negative pricing) to slash my electricity bill 40% — no DNO paperwork, no MCS installer, no G99 application.
+How my ~£530 portable battery + Tapo smart-plug setup uses Octopus Agile's overnight cheap rates (sometimes negative pricing) to shave my electricity bill by roughly 10–15% — no DNO paperwork, no MCS installer, no G99 application.

 Last Tuesday at 3 AM, Octopus Energy paid me 4 pence per kWh to use electricity.
 Not joking — that’s what plunge pricing on Agile means: when there’s so much wind blowing across Scotland that the grid can’t absorb it all, the wholesale rate goes negative, and Octopus passes that through to half-hourly customers like me.
 I had my battery scheduled to charge at exactly that hour.
 The whole 1 kWh storage filled up at a cost of minus 4p.

 To be clear: I’m not running a fixed home battery installation.
 I’m using a £500 portable plug-and-play battery + a £15 Tapo P110 smart plug to do Agile arbitrage — charge during cheap-rate or negative-rate windows (typically 2–5 AM), discharge during the expensive 4–7 PM peak.
+(New to the tariff?
+Start with Octopus Agile explained.)
 No DNO notification, no G99 paperwork, no MCS-certified installer.
 Just a heavy box and an outlet timer.

 ⚠️ Safety disclaimer: This article shares my personal experience with a portable battery arbitrage setup on Octopus Agile.
 Descriptions may be incomplete or inaccurate, and tariff structures change frequently.
 You build at your own risk.
 Working with 230V AC outputs requires basic electrical awareness.
 All recommended units have RCD protection on their UK 3-pin BS 1363 outputs — never bypass that with long extension cords.
 For any installation tied to the main consumer unit (fixed batteries, hybrid inverters), G98/G99 compliance and an MCS-certified installer are required by ENA regulations.